Mar Baselios College of Engineering and Technology: Green Dream

 An environmental initiative was undertaken by students of Mar Baselios College of Engineering along with nine other college to form Green Dream.
 The group along with UST Global and "TidyCity" ran a clean-up drive on Veli beach.

 Developer Communities

-Developer Student Clubs
+Google Developer Student Clubs

-Developer Student Clubs Mar Baselios College of Engineering and Technology or DSC MBCET is a student run community, powered by Google Developers.
-DSC MBCET was introduced in 2019.
-DSC MBCET focuses on helping students adapt to new developer technology trends and build projects, by collaborative learning.
-DSC MBCET is free and open to anyone and everyone, who is interested in trying out new developer technologies.
+Google Developer Student Clubs Mar Baselios College of Engineering and Technology or GDSC MBCET is a student run community, powered by Google Developers.
+GDSC MBCET was introduced in 2019.
+GDSC MBCET focuses on helping students adapt to new developer technology trends and build projects, by collaborative learning.
+GDSC MBCET is free and open to anyone and everyone, who is interested in trying out new developer technologies.

 Sports and College Festivals

 Crossroads

 Mar Baselios College of Engineering and Technology (MBCET) holds an annual technical and cultural event named CROSSROADS.
 This is conducted in the month of February or March.
 It is often a three- or four-day event.